blacklightpy/vaultofknowledge/Flow of Electricity.md

 	- Also as $v_d = \dfrac{m \sigma \Delta V}{\rho e f l}$, where $m$ is the molecular mass ($M/N_0$), $\sigma$ is the conductivity, $\Delta V$ is the voltage, $\rho$ is the density, $e$ is the electric charge, $f$ is the number of free electrons, $l$ is the length of the conductor.
 		- Math checks out :p
 - Why this happens is a bit more complicated

+## More points from Wikipedia
+- The magnetic component is considered to be in phase with the current, and the electric component is considered to be in phase with the voltage.
+- As a note, the fields do not move through space, it is just the electromagnetic energy that moves, which increases and decreases the field intensity in the space.
 # More topics to cover
 - Thermodynamic Potential
 	- e.g. Internal Energy, Helmholtz Free Energy, Enthalpy, Gibbs Energy